LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 etc.

 As we stated earlier, not all required :ref:`ci-label` checks can be run on a PR made from a branch in a fork of RAJA.
-When the RAJA team haas agreed to accept your work, it will be pulled into the RAJA GitHub repo (see :ref:`prfromfork-label`).
+When the RAJA team has agreed to accept your work, it will be pulled into the RAJA GitHub repo (see :ref:`prfromfork-label`).
 Then, it will run through all required testing and receive final reviews and approvals.
 When it is approved and all CI test